-The college meets the standard.
 The Measure I TAC funds, instructional equipment funds, Student Success and Support Program (SSSP) funds, and grant funds such as Basic Skills have enabled AHC to provide innovative technology in classrooms and services.
 The continuation of adequate funds to meet new needs and to address obsolescence is being addressed.
-In September 2013, there was a directive from administrative services to slow down the spending rate of TAC funds from \$1,180,000 per year to \$820,000 per year (III.C.2-33).
+In September 2013, the College slowed the spending rate of TAC funds from \$1,180,000 per year to \$820,000 per year (III.C.2-34).
 This has enabled these funds to be available over almost twelve years instead of the original ten years.
 This slowdown has not impacted technology improvements due to the recent increase of other funding sources, such as instructional equipment and SSSP.
-Funds for the licenses and maintenance of the enterprise technology services, such as Banner, Oracle, ONESolution, VoIP, and wireless, have been incorporated into a district budget managed by the director of Information Technology Services.
-To improve the predictability of computer replacement costs in order to establish an annual district budget to cover these costs as needed, there is a plan to establish a district-wide computer inventory system to manage replacements.
-The current Helpdesk system which includes an asset management system will be used to track installation date, department, location, and operating system.
+Funds for the licenses and maintenance of the enterprise technology services, such as Banner, Oracle, ONESolution, VoIP, and wireless, have been incorporated into a District budget managed by the director of Information Technology Services.
+To improve the predictability of computer replacement costs and to establish an annual District budget to cover these costs as needed, there is a plan to establish a District-wide computer inventory system to manage replacements.
+The current Helpdesk system that includes an asset management system will be used to track installation date, department, location, and operating system.
 Reports from the asset management system will be used to integrate technology needs better due to obsolesces into institutional planning and resources allocation.